mshteyn/Street-View-Classifier/README.md

-Trained and tested a series of image classification nets (ResNet, shifted window transformer) to predict the assessed value, year of construction, and total living area from Google Street View images of Pittsburgh-area homes.
+A series of image classification nets (ResNet, shifted window transformer) trained to predict the assessed value, year of construction, and total living area from Google Street View images of Pittsburgh-area homes.

 A short write-up of the findings can be found in "buildings_writeup.pdf" in this directory.